Tolmezzo: History

 The existence of Tolmezzo (called Tolmetium) is first documented in the late 10th century, when it was part of the Patriarchate of Aquileia, but it has been suggested that the town stemmed from a very ancient pre-Roman settlement.
 In Roman times, the area was crossed by one of the main Roman roads that connected Italy to what is now Austria.

-The city had a flourishing market, and was defended by a line of walls with 18 towers and by the castle of the Patriarchs.
+The city had a flourishing market and was defended by a line of walls with 18 towers and by the castle of the Patriarchs.
 In 1420, it was annexed to the Republic of Venice, but its trades and industries did not suffer from the change, and the city maintained its privileges.
-In 1797, with the Treaty of Campo Formio, it was handed over to the Austrian Empire, and, after a short Napoleonic rule, it was included in the client Kingdom of Lombardy–Venetia.
+In 1797, by the Treaty of Campo Formio, it was handed over to the Austrian Empire, and after a short Napoleonic rule, it was included in the client Kingdom of Lombardy–Venetia.

-Tolmezzo became part of the new unified Kingdom of Italy in 1866.
+Tolmezzo became part of the newly-unified Kingdom of Italy in 1866.